varun-kanna/varun-kanna/README.md

 ### Hi 👋

 I'm a Computer Science student at UC Santa Cruz.
 I'm constantly leveraging my skills by making projects, and am always open to new opportunities.
-Outside of the industry, I love sports (big Lakers fan).

 Feel free to reach out!